Rei-SwitchBot/faq/en-us/Hub Mini.md

 The link will be automatically established.

-Note: For BLE (Bluetooth Low Energy) communication devices such as SwitchBot Curtain or SwitchBot Lock, please first enable (connect to) the cloud service in the "Cloud Service" section of the settings menu.
+Note: For BLE (Bluetooth Low Energy) communication devices such as SwitchBot Curtain or SwitchBot Lock, please first enable (connect to) the Third-party Service in the "Third-party Service" section of the settings menu.

 ---